 Copyright for TeachersYour Students should:Use “QUOTATION MARKS” when copying directly from a resource, include page number after quote (p. #), and cite that source on their bibliography page.Include a BIBLIOGRAPHY with any project for which they have used print, electronic, or media resources to gather information.
 (See Sample Works Cited Page on Liberty Library’s Website.)Use images and clipart from Creative Commons sites. (“Do not assume that the results displayed in this search portal are under a CC license.
 You should always verify that the work is actually under a CC license by following the link.”)
 Many images are in the public domain, are free, and can be used without the creator’s permission; citations are not required if it is under a CC license.Include citations for images that are not their own.
-(Databases are an easy place to find images, they include citations; Britannica School Edition has easy to access citations for each image using the “paper with the check mark” icon above the image.)
-Or try Website called Photos For Class that is a searchable collection of school-friendly, licensed for public use photographs that can be downloaded and used in projects and presentations.
-All of the photos include a citation.Use Liberty Library’s Bibliography Help Page which has examples and tips as well as links to Easybib and Citation Machine (look for & click create citation box on each Website.)Create parodies since those do not violate copyright laws.
+(Databases in LCPSGo are an easy place to find images as they include citations; Brittannica ImageQuest has citations for each image.)
+Or try a Website called Photos For Class that is a searchable collection of school-friendly, licensed for public use, photographs that can be downloaded and used in projects and presentations; all of the photos include a citation.Use Liberty Library’s Bibliography Help Page which has examples and tips as well as links to Easybib and Citation Machine (look for & click create citation box on each Website.)Create parodies since those do not violate copyright laws.
 Students can use an audio file extractor to obtain a karaoke version of a song.
 Students can use Audacity, a software program, to record themselves.
 Pandora is FREE (can use for IEP Accommodation).
 Have school purchase Soundzabound (royalty free music for schools).When using media in a presentation, you may freely use:

 o 10% or 3 minutes of video (whichever is less)

 o 10% or 1000 words of text (whichever is less)